Wheelchair Friendly Vacations in the U.S: Top 5 Destinations

-In this article, we will explore the top 5 wheelchair-friendly vacation destinations in the USA.
+In this article, we will explore 5 of the best wheelchair accessible vacations in the USA.
 From stunning beaches to iconic cities, there is a place that should fit each traveler's desired getaway.

 Accessible Activities and Attractions in Maui